 Action on the climate crisis

-The climate crisis is a child rights crisis that poses an unprecedented threat to the future potential of all children.
+The climate crisis is a child rights crisis.

 These crises will not affect everyone equally.
 Children will suffer more than adults, with those in the poorest communities bearing the biggest burden.

 - UNICEF urges leaders and governments to take immediate action to protect children from climate devastation by adapting the critical social services they rely on, such as water, health, nutrition and education.
 All social services must be climate-sensitive and all climate policies and plans must be child-sensitive.

 - To help children prepare for the future, governments must provide them with climate change education, green skills training and opportunities to meaningfully participate and influence climate policy-making.

 - Developed countries must deliver on their COP26 commitments to double adaptation funding to US$40bn per year by 2025 at a minimum, as a step to delivering at least US$300bn per year for adaptation by 2030.

 - All governments must revisit their national climate plans and cut emissions by at least 45 per cent by 2030 to keep heating to no more than 1.5°C. G20 countries should take the lead.

 Rapid emissions reduction remains the only long term solution, however, because some impacts of climate change are now unavoidable and irreversible, we must immediately save and protect children’s lives by building the resilience of every child and young person to the impacts of this crisis.

 UNICEF is calling for:

 Governments to PROTECT the health, safety, learning and opportunities of every child by adapting the critical social services they rely on – water and sanitation (WASH), health, education, nutrition, social protection and child protection – so they are resilient to the immediate and expected impacts of climate change.